MAX Red Line: Track improvements and extension to Hillsboro

 In October 2017, TriMet, citing system-wide delays caused by two single-track segments on the Airport MAX, announced the MAX Red Line Improvements Project, later renamed "A Better Red".
 A Better Red proposed double-tracking a 2800 ft section of track north of Gateway Transit Center and another 3800 ft section next to Northeast Airport Way, just before the airport terminal.
 To qualify the project for federal funding, TriMet also announced extending Red Line service west to Fair Complex/Hillsboro Airport station in Hillsboro, again using the Westside MAX segment; this would create a one-seat option from 10 additional stations to Portland International Airport.
 Additionally, TriMet had announced it would procure up to eight new light rail vehicles to accommodate the improvements, but later purchased 30 new trains overall; four were part of A Better Red, while the remaining 26 were replacements for the original MAX fleet, which are gradually being retired.

 Preliminary design work began in February 2018, and TriMet adopted a locally preferred alternative in April 2019.
 Final design was completed by engineering firm Parametrix in early 2021.
 The design included two new bridges north of Gateway Transit Center to accommodate the second track and a new MAX platform just north of Gateway Transit Center called "Gateway North".
 The project cost $215 million.
 In May 2020, the FTA announced $99.99 million for the project through the Capital Investment Grants program. $104 million from TriMet, $8.9 million from Metro, and $2.2 million from the Port covered the local-matching funds.

 The project broke ground on September 28, 2021.
 From April 2–9, 2022, Red Line service was suspended to make way for construction, and shuttle buses operated between Gateway Transit Center and Portland International Airport.
 The project was completed in March 2024.

 From June 18 to October 21, 2023, TriMet suspended MAX service between Gateway Transit Center and the airport to allow for construction of the second track between the airport and Mount Hood Ave.

 From January 14 to March 3, 2024, TriMet suspended MAX Red, Blue and Green Line service between NE 7th and Gateway Transit Center.
 Inbound Red Line trains from PDX began serving Gateway North on March 4, 2024.
 These projects eliminated the last bidirectional single-track sections on the MAX system.

 The Red Line extension to Hillsboro began service on August 25, 2024 with a soft launch, with the full launch beginning on August 28.
 Fair Complex/Hillsboro Airport station was also renamed to Hillsboro Airport/Fairgrounds station.
-On the destination signs of westbound trains, where space is limited, the new destination is shown as "HIO/Fairgnd", HIO being the International Air Transport Association code for Hillsboro Airport.
+On the destination signs of westbound trains, where space is limited, the new destination was initially shown as "HIO/Fairgnd", HIO being the International Air Transport Association code for Hillsboro Airport, before being changed to a display alternating between "Hills Airprt" and "Fairgrounds".
 The opposite end of the Red Line continues to be shown simply as "Airport" (referring to Portland International) on the trains' destination signs.